nicoriff/ORMi/README.md

 **Creating an WMI Event Watcher:**

 Creating a watcher is one of the simplest tasks in ORMi.
-Just declare the watcher specifying scope, query and the desired output type and that´s it!.
+Just declare the watcher specifying scope, query and the desired output type and that's it!.
 Start receiving events!.
 In this example we are going to watch for new processes created on the system:

 First, we define the class: